tsnellgrove/dark_castle3/doc/to_do.md

 - IDEA: maybe don't need warning so much... just keep describing them as tasting worse and worse?
 Food consistent within creatures?

 - food & drink system?
+- hunger & thirst to be indepedent boolean settings in gs.core
+- hunger & thirst durations settable in gs.core

 Food:
 - bread for Burt (save piecs of cheese for the mice)